CheckoutFinland/psp-api/docs/README.md

 `HTTP GET /settlements` returns merchant's settlement IDs.
 Maximum of 100 settlement IDs are returned, starting from the most recent settelements.
 The endpoint supports the following `query`-parameters:

-field | required | description
+Field | Required | Description
 ----- | -------- | -----------
-startDate | <center></center> | Only settlements created after on on this date will be included in the response.
+startDate | <center></center> | Only settlements created after this date will be included in the response.
 Must follow the following format: `YYYY-MM-DD`. endDate | <center></center> | Only settlements created before or on this date will be included in the response.
 Must follow the following format: `YYYY-MM-DD`. bankReference | <center></center> | Only include settlements that were settled with this bank reference. limit | <center></center> | Limit the number of settlement IDs returned. `Limit 1` will only include the most recent settlement.